 Q. "What is concealed damage?"

-A. Concealed damage is damage which you did not notice when you first accepted your shipment or was hidden from your sight.
+A. Concealed damage is damage that you did not notice when you first accepted your shipment or was hidden from your sight.

 Q. "What if I don't see any damage until after the freight driver has left?"